schacon/showoff/README.md

 section "directory_name"
 ```

-> **slides** and **section** are exactly the same, however you may choose to
+> **slides** and **section** are exactly the same.
+However, you may choose to
-  use one over the other depending of you are mentioning a specific file of
+  use one over the other depending on if you are mentioning a specific file of
   slides or a directory which could contain another `parade` or be considered
   a section.

-You can so define sub sections with a title and slides or additional sections.
+You can also define sub-sections with a title and slides or additional sections.

 ```ruby